Single-Frame Point-Pixel Registration via Supervised Cross-Modal Feature Matching: Abstract

 \section{Abstract}

 Point-pixel registration between LiDAR point clouds and camera images is a fundamental yet challenging task in autonomous driving and robotic perception.
 A key difficulty lies in the modality gap between unstructured point clouds and structured images, especially under sparse single-frame LiDAR settings.
 Existing methods typically extract features separately from point clouds and images, then rely on hand-crafted or learned matching strategies.
 This separate encoding fails to bridge the modality gap effectively, and more critically, these methods struggle with the sparsity and noise of single-frame LiDAR, often requiring point cloud accumulation or additional priors to improve reliability.
-Inspired by recent progress in detector-free matching paradigms (e.g. MatchAnything), we revisit the projection-based approach and introduce the detector-free framework for direct point-pixel matching between LiDAR and camera views.
-Specifically, we project the LiDAR intensity map into a 2D view from the LiDAR perspective and feed it into an attention-based detector-free matching network, enabling cross-modal correspondence estimation without relying on multi-frame accumulation.
+Inspired by recent progress in detector-free matching paradigms, we revisit the projection-based approach and introduce the detector-free framework for direct point-pixel matching between LiDAR and camera views.
 To further enhance matching reliability, we introduce a repeatability scoring mechanism that acts as a soft visibility prior.
 This guides the network to suppress unreliable matches in regions with low intensity variation, improving robustness under sparse input.
 Extensive experiments on KITTI, nuScenes, and MIAS-LCEC-TF70 benchmarks demonstrate that our method achieves state-of-the-art performance, outperforming prior approaches on nuScenes (even those relying on accumulated point clouds), despite using only single-frame LiDAR.